ember-learn/guides-source/guides/release/upgrading/editions.md

 #### Outer HTML

-Glimmer components don't have a wrapping element.
+These components don't have a wrapping element.
 This is referred to as _outer HTML semantics_, and it means that whatever you see in the template is what you get in the final rendered DOM: